How does chloramphenicol work?

 Chloramphenicol should not affect your driving or cycling.

-However, if you get stinging or burning after applying the eyedrops, do not drive, cycle or operate machinery straight away.
+However, if you get stinging or burning, or blurred vision, after applying the eye drops or ointment, do not drive, cycle or use machinery or tools straight away.
 Wait until your eyes feel OK again and your vision is clear.

-It is OK to drink alcohol with chloramphenicol.
+It's OK to drink alcohol while you're using chloramphenicol.

 Is there any food or drink I need to avoid?